Page Reviewed / Updated - Mar. 2015

 1) Medicare Part A pays for inpatient hospital care, some skilled nursing, hospice, and home care (if prescribed).
 Part A is premium-free for 99% of beneficiaries.

 2) Medicare Part B covers outpatient physician and hospital services, some home health services and medical equipment.
-Part B costs about $110 / month.
+For most seniors, Part B costs about $105 / month in 2015.

 3) Medicare Part C allows private companies like HMOs and PPOs to offer health insurance that provide at least the same benefits of Parts A & B, but usually more like dental and vision.
 To manage costs, they offer a limited choice of providers.